HMAC Authentication

 Production (Live Environment)

 Certified partners can generate their production HMAC secret via the Integration settings.
-Refer to this guide for step-by-step instructions.
+Refer to the guide below for instructions;

 When calculating the HMAC for GET requests (which typically have no body), use an empty string as the payload.